 Texas Mail-In Ballot 101

-Editor's Note: The dates in this blog were updated for the November 2019 Texas statewide elections.
+Editor's Note: This piece has been updated for the July 2020 Texas primary run-off election.
 The original blog was published in October 2018.

 Here’s everything you need to know about voting by mail in Texas.

-To vote early by mail, you must first complete an Application for Ballot by Mail.
-You can vote by mail by requesting an application here if you are:
+To vote by mail, you must first complete an Application for Ballot by Mail.
+You can request an application here if: